Vanya-Goyal/Varsity/README.md

 Varsity

-Welcome to Varsity Start, a dynamic and user-centric Online Learning Management System (LMS) built to empower students and instructors alike.
+Welcome to Varsity, a dynamic and user-centric Online Learning Management System (LMS) built to empower students and instructors alike.
 Powered by the robust Django framework in Python, Varsity Start offers a seamless platform for learning, teaching, and mastering Data Structures and Algorithms (DSA) through interactive courses, assignments, and quizzes.
 🚀 Features
 For Students